In this section

 How Will I Know That My Research Proposal Has Been Approved?

-You will receive an e-mail message and/or a written letter which states that your research proposal has been “approved” by the IRB.
-If there are conditions of approval, these also will be stated at this time.
+You will receive an e-mail message and/or a written letter which states that your research proposal has been approved by the IRB.
+If there are conditions of approval, these also will be stated at this time and you will have to satisfy the conditions before proceeding.
 The faculty advisors for student research projects will be copied on this correspondence.
 Approval is valid for a period of one year, after which approval must be renewed if data collection or analysis from human subjects will continue.

 Can the IRB Require Me to Change My Methodology?